 Go to any bookstore.
-You will find dozens, maybe even hundreds of books on training employees and team members.
+You will find dozens, maybe even hundreds, of books on training employees and team members.
 Do you know what you don’t see as often?
 Books on training salespeople.

 The reason for that (other than the one just mentioned) is that the different training strategies and techniques are endless!
-And no single strategy is going to be far and away better than others for every employee.
+No single approach will be far and away better than others for every employee.

 But that’s not realistic.

-Even when you hire the best salespeople for your team, there should still be plenty of new and ongoing training involved.
-You want to know that they can sell your product or service and do it with company values and your target market in mind.
+Even when you hire the best salespeople for your team, plenty of new and ongoing training should still be involved.
+You want to know that they can sell your product and do it with company values and your target market in mind.

 Training salespeople doesn’t stop six weeks after you hire them.
-Selling isn’t like riding a bicycle.
-You don’t learn once and never forget.
+Selling isn’t like riding a bicycle; you don’t learn once and never forget.

-There are always things that can improve.
-Better conversations, gathering more thorough data, incorporating new marketing strategies, etc.
+There are always things that can improve—better conversations, more detailed data, new marketing strategies, etc.

 Even the best salespeople in the world will do better with training and coaching.

-However, the best salespeople or founders in the world do not always make the best trainers.
+However, the best salespeople or founders do not always make the best trainers.

-Most people would assume that anybody who is crushing it at sales is going to be able to teach the newbie to be just as good.
-Sadly, that is often not true.
-Especially if they have never taught or trained before.
+Most people would assume that anybody who is crushing it at sales will be able to teach the newbie to be just as good.
+Sadly, that is often not true, primarily if they have never taught or trained others.

-Over time and with enough practice, everybody gets to a level of unconscious competence in most anything they do.
-That means that you don’t have to think about all the small things you are doing to accomplish the bigger goal.
-And that level of ability is great for the company’s success, but it might not translate into helping others very well.
+Over time and with enough practice, everybody gets to a level of unconscious competence in almost anything they do.
+That means you don’t have to think about all the small things you do to accomplish the bigger goal.
+And that level of ability is excellent for the company’s success, but it might not translate into helping others very well.

-The beauty of huge companies is that they can afford to hire as many people as they need.
-The more employees you have, the fewer hats each employee has to wear.
-There’s a dedicated sales team and a dedicated training team.
-And they have the ability to spend a lot of time and resources making sure that new hires are well-trained and prepared for success.
-If they didn’t, there would be outrageous turnover and terrible performance, making the whole company suffer.
+On the other hand, huge companies can afford to hire as many people as needed.
+The more employees you have, the fewer roles each person has to fill.
+Large, well-established businesses typically have a dedicated training team that can spend a lot of time and resources ensuring that new hires are well-trained and prepared for success.

-And not only that, but they have years of experience and success to utilize when hiring new people.
+And not only that, but they have years of experience and progress to utilize when hiring new people.

-These benefits usually don’t apply to newer and smaller businesses.
+These benefits usually don’t apply to newer or smaller businesses.
 Every person has to fill several roles.
-Plus, practices, processes, and knowledge typically grow with the business.
+Practices, processes, and knowledge typically grow with the company.

 So what do you do when you’re the founder, lead salesperson, and trainer to new hires?

-Second, and as mentioned above, learn how to hire well and make sure every salesperson has taken a personality assessment.
-That will help you so much in your ability to train, coach, and motivate each member of your team.
+Second, as mentioned above, learn how to hire well and ensure every salesperson has taken a personality assessment.
+That will help you so much in your ability to train, coach, and motivate each team member.

-And third, give them all of the knowledge and time you can, and then let them fail.
+And third, give them all the knowledge and time you can, and then let them fail.

-This is a two-part step that sounds obvious, but it isn’t as easy for a lot of small business owners or managers as you’d think.
+This two-part step sounds obvious, but it isn’t as easy for many small business owners or managers as you’d think.

 I’ve known founders and salespeople who are so good at what they do!
-But because they have to focus on the business they’ve built, that adds a level of preciousness to their processes and relationships.
+But they must focus on their business, so their processes and relationships are vital.

-There’s a fear that if somebody else steps in, even when they know they need another person to handle the sales side of the business, that they’ll ruin or change what they’ve built.
-So instead of handing over their established book of business and how they grew it, they give them a quota and let them go.
+There’s a fear that if somebody else steps in, even when necessary, they’ll ruin or change what they’ve built.
+So instead of handing over their established book of business and how they grew it, founders give salespeople a quota and let them go.

 That’s the wrong kind of ‘letting them fail.’
 But it happens all the time.